-Talking about sexual health with your doctor or nurse can be incredibly awkward, but power through.
+Talking about sexual health with your doctor or nurse can be awkward, but power through.
 It's an important part of your life, so find the person on your treatment team you feel most comfortable with and start the conversation with them.

-Sex therapy (as an individual and as a couple) can help you rediscover intimacy and reduce anxiety, and it can help you cope with both physical and mental challenges of a colorectal cancer diagnosis and treatment.
+Sex therapy (as an individual and as a couple) can help you rediscover intimacy and reduce anxiety.
+It also can help you cope with both physical and mental challenges of a colorectal cancer diagnosis and treatment.

-Talk about sexual health with each other.
-Emotional intimacy can help you and your partner have physical intimacy.
-Talk about how cancer has impacted your relationship and what each of you need in the bedroom.
-Turn back to each other.
+Talk about sexual health with your partner.
+Emotional intimacy can help you and your partner achieve physical intimacy.
+Talk about how cancer has impacted your relationship and what each of you needs in the bedroom.
+Turn back to each other as a couple.